 There are several things you can do which should help you to reduce and manage the symptoms yourself, although these are best done in conjunction with qualified medical help

-- Calf massage with a trigger point ball
+- Calf massage with a trigger point ball (we cover some in the video below)

 - Plantar fascia stretches